 Each rangefinder comes with an instruction leaflet so you should be perfectly familiar with its use very quickly.

-As with many pieces of ‘’golf equipment’’ there is a range of prices.
+As with many pieces of ‘’golf equipment’’ there is a range of prices for rangefinders.
 You may want the most sophisticated rangefinder on the market or be happy with one that offers basic help at a budget price.

 That is an individual preference once you have studied the market.

-You may be a ‘’fair weather’’ golfer, avoiding poor weather but there is always a time when you can be caught be a quick shower, and sometimes heavier rain.
+You may be a ‘’fair weather’’ golfer, avoiding poor weather but there is always a time when you can be caught by a quick shower, and sometimes heavier rain.

 Some rangefinders incorporate a slope feature which measures both distance and elevation.